 Herbal Remedies & Supplements

-Some grocery stores and supermarkets will carry raw or canned-fresh cranberries year-round, but many more may feature the product during harvest months - September and October - and throughout the fruit's peak season, which ends in late December.
+Some grocery stores and supermarkets will carry raw or canned cranberries year-round, but others may feature the product during harvest months - September and October - and throughout the fruit's peak season, which ends in late December.
 Farmers' markets in North America and northern Europe may also offer seasonal supplies during this time.

 The most common type found in stores is the small cranberry, which is commercially cultivated for mass consumption.